 Catering to Lifestyle Choices

 Appealing and catering to individual lifestyle choices is another growing trend within the meal kit industry.
-For instance, the vegan lifestyle requires an individual to avoid not only meat but any food that is animal-based.
+For instance, the vegan lifestyle requires an individual to avoid meat and any animal-based food.
 As a result, special ingredients are often needed to prepare basic meals.
 Meal kits make it easy to maintain a vegan lifestyle while offering a wide variety of choices.
-Other lifestyles, such as those that require fast or easy cooking, but do not require special foods, or avoiding certain foods, are also met through meal kits.
+Other lifestyles, such as those that require fast or easy cooking but do not require special foods, or avoiding certain foods, are also met through meal kits.

 Thanks to refined logistics and automation processes slashing operation costs, consumer pricing within the meal kit service is more competitive.
 Although the price of meal kit services has been reasonably high in the past, a few services, like EveryPlate and Dinnerly, have found ways to cut costs, allowing them to provide more affordable pricing.
 As many meal kit services struggle to obtain and keep customers, in part due to the high cost, we can expect more meal kits to look for ways to lower costs in order to appeal to more consumers.